okielife/TempSensors/docs/assembly.rst

 - This is easier to do before mounting the Pico.
 If you did already mount the Pico, you can use a small hole in the box to access the BOOTSEL button.
 - There is a custom MicroPython firmware build available as a sensor release asset, with all sensor code pre-frozen into the firmware.
-- The preferred approach would be to flash that directly onto the Pico, as no other steps or programs are necessary with a computer.
+- The preferred approach is to flash that directly onto the Pico, as no other steps or programs are necessary with a computer.
-- To flash the Pico, hold the BOOTSEL button while plugging it into the computer with a data-transfer-capable USB micro cable and it will mount a drive on the system.
-Drag the .uf2 firmware file on there, and once copied, it will reboot the Pico; all done.
+- Hold the BOOTSEL button on the Pico while plugging it into the computer with a data-transfer-capable USB micro cable and it will mount a drive on the system.
+- Copy the .uf2 firmware file onto the new mounted RPI-RP2 drive.
+- Once copied, the process is complete and the Pico will reboot.

 .. important::
+   The Pico storage is actually broken into a bootloader region, which does not change, a firmware section, which we are updating here, and a filesystem section that may contain other files from previous work with your Pico.
-   Flashing the Pico with MicroPython does **not** erase the filesystem portion of the Flash drive.
-So previous files may or may not exist.
+   Flashing the Pico with the custom MicroPython firmware here does **not** erase the filesystem section, which could leave files lying around.
-   If you are using a Pico which has been through multiple applications, you may want to consider wiping the flash entirely.
+   If you are using a Pico which has been through multiple applications, you may want to consider wiping the flash entirely, both firmware and filesystem..
-   You can find methods to reset the board's filesystem online.
-This may not even be an issue with the custom firmware we create, and this is definitely not an issue for new Pico boards.
+   You can find methods to reset the board's filesystem section online.

 Temperature Sensor(s)
 *********************

+DS18x20 temperature sensors work on a one-wire design, where multiple sensors can communicate through a single data wire.
-The temperature sensor system will work with either one or two temperature sensors connected through the same breakout board and GPIO pin.
+This temperature sensor projects will work with either one or two of these temperature sensors connected through a single breakout board and a single GPIO pin.
+Brand new sensor wires may be pre-stripped and ready to go, but if not, you will need to strip the protective rubber sleeve and wire covering to expose the wires.
+Here are some tips:

 - Use the wire strippers on the temperature sensor(s) to trim back the black covering
 - Strip the wires using a 22 gauge slot to about a quarter inch of exposed wire to give a good amount to hold in the sensor